 A drive partition recognition problem causes the error to trigger.
 After partitioning the internal M2 drive, the installer attempts to install the files on the USB.

-- Eject USB > Restart system.
+- Restart: Eject USB > Restart system.

-- Again, boot your system, and it will automatically boot to the partition we created before, as it was assigned as the first partition.
+- Restart: Again, boot your system, and it will automatically boot to the partition we created before, as it was assigned as the first partition.

-- To remove that partition from the boot list, go to Command Prompt > diskpart > Enter > Restart the system.
+- Remove: To remove that partition from the boot list, go to Command Prompt > diskpart > Enter > Restart the system.

 I removed all the extra memory drives, even the external ones, and left one in the system where I wanted the installer to save the files.
 And voila!
 It worked.
 The system successfully booted after this fix!

-Format USB as MBR
+Format USB as MBR/GPT

-For several reasons, formatting your USB drive for MBR can potentially fix some of the Windows errors.
-MBR is a format that works better with older computers and is able to function as a bootable drive, which comes in handy when installing an operating system on a computer.
-Partitioning MBR drives is easier than the other formatted drives.
+MBR is a format that works better with older computers and can function as a bootable drive, which comes in handy when installing an operating system on a computer.

 Related Articles